In this guide I explain how to disassemble an Acer Aspire 5745 series laptop (I’m taking apart Acer Aspire 5745G-6726).

 Carefully disconnect both wireless card antenna cables (white and black) from the wireless card.

-Unroute both antenna cables on the bottom of the laptop.
+Unroute both antenna cables from routed path on the bottom.

 Release both antenna cables.